chadell/lazycli/README.md

 # NETCLI

-netcli is the CLI for the people who is not able to remember every command for every vendor gear.
+netcli is the CLI for the people who doesn't want to remember every command from every vendor gear.

-Networking nowadays is moving away from traditional CLI operation, but there is still some use-cases for debugging that a CLI interaction gives some benefits, but when you spend more time coding than CLIing you end forgetting about specific CLI syntax when you are managing a multi-vendor fleet.
+Networking nowadays is moving away from traditional CLI operation, but there is still some debugging use-cases when a CLI interaction gives some benefits.
+However, when you spend more time coding than CLIing, you end up forgetting about specific CLI syntax, still necessary when you are managing a multi-vendor fleet.

-To ovecome this issue, **netcli** let you create your own CLI language.
+To ovecome this issue, **netcli** lets you create your own CLI language, for interact with any device using your own custom commands.

 netcli solves this problem using a simple approach:
 * You have a **config** mode to handle your custom commands and the translation for all the specific vendors you are interested in.